gnolang/gno/docs/concepts/standard-library/gnopher-hole.md

   You can add an identifier to the import to fix this and use the identifier you want/need, such as `import gno "github.com/gnolang/gno/gnovm/pkg/gnolang"`.

-## Test standard libraries

-There are some additional standard library functions and packages which are currently available only in `_test.gno` and `_filetest.gno` files.
-At the time of writing, these are only some additions in the `std` package to support changing some values in test functions.

-`gno doc` currently doesn't support reading from the test standard libraries, though support is planned to be added.
-For now, you can inspect the directory `gnovm/tests/stdlibs`.

 ## Adding new standard libraries

 New standard libraries may be added by simply creating a new directory (whose